Abstract

 Alternative measures of corporate hotel performance

 An additional analysis was conducted based on three alternative measures of hotel performance (results are reported in Appendix B).
-The selected alternative measures are
+The selected alternative measures are ROCE, revenue growth, and occupancy ratio.
+These measures have also been widely used in previous studies (M.-H. Chen, 2010; Tan, 2017).

-Decomposition of R 2 values
+Decomposition of R2 values

 Conclusion